SSR framework for Svelte 5 + Bun with islands-based selective hydration

 csrf:protectedMethods

-Override the Set<string> of HTTP methods that the CSRF check applies to.
+Override the Set<string> of HTTP methods the CSRF check applies to.
 Resolved once at startup.
 Sync.

 await Mochi.serve({